jsnpg/jsnpg/README.md

 ```

 # Performance
-With the demand for faster JSON parsers research has been made into the performance
+With the demand for faster JSON parsers, research has been made into the performance
-issues and significant improvements have been made, especially in the biggest
+issues.
+The biggest bottleneck is parsing and formatting floating point numbers and
-bottleneck, the parsing and formatting of floating point numbers.
+significant improvements have been made in this area.

 Much of the state of the art parsing code is open source and freely available.
 Jsnpg's floating point parsing and formatting has been taken from these projects